10 things you should know about driving in USA from UK

 You will need to rent or buy a US-safety approved car seat.
 On our recent trip to California, the cost to rent an infant car seat was $10 per day, making it $140 for a 14-day trip.
 We purchased a $75 safety approved seat from Walmart and used it for three subsequent trips in the USA and Canada.
 It may be worth buying your own, even if you have to leave it at the airport before you come home.

-If you found our top tips for UK tourists driving in the USA helpful, please tweet us or share our post here!
+If you found our top tips on driving in USA and our advice on renting a car in USA with UK driving licence helpful, please tweet us or share our post here!
 Your support on social media allows us to continue producing quality, well-researched content you can use for your own adventures.

-1. When visiting America from the UK, it is always best to use a registered UK agent for car rental, such as holidayautos.co.uk.
+When visiting America from the UK and planning on driving in the USA, it is always best to use a registered UK agent for car rental, such as holidayautos.co.uk.
 I often use this company because they include basic insurance and are clear about what is included with options to purchase additional cover.
-Booking with a US-based company directly can be confusing because the insurance packages they offer are often linked to domestic residents’ personal car insurance and so if you decide to go down this route make sure you are properly covered.
+Booking with a US-based company directly can be confusing because the insurance packages they offer are often linked to domestic residents’ personal car insurance and so if you decide to go down this route make sure you are properly covered by .

-3. What is an excess reimbursement policy and do I need it?
+What is an excess reimbursement policy and do I need it?
 There are companies in the UK who offer an excess reimbursement policy (usually around £50 a year).
-This is because most car rental firms will include excess on your insurance package, which you will be liable to pay in the event of an accident claim.
-Always check your policy to make sure you are happy with the excess terms before taking a hire car.
+This is because most car rental firms will include excess on your insurance, which you will be liable to pay in the event of an accident claim.
+Always check your policy to make sure you are happy with the excess terms before taking out car rental insurance in USA .
 Excess fees can range from £200 – £2000 so it’s not a small thing.

 If you hire a car more than once in a year period, it could be worth taking out a separate reimbursement policy from a UK-based company that is approved by an the ABI (Association of British Insurance).
 For your one-off fee, this company will cover the costs of any excess charges you may incur.
 Bear in mind that if you do take out an excess reimbursement policy, that would usually cover any breakdown assistance and so you don’t need to take that on in addition if they try to up-sale it to you.

-5. You need a credit card to rent a car.
-A debit card will not suffice as rental companies use the credit card as assurance you are not a credit risk.
+You will usually need a credit card to rent a car.
+Often a debit card will not suffice as most rental companies use the credit card as assurance you are not a credit risk.
 Remember to print your voucher or have it accessible on your phone.
 Sometimes the booking reference will be digital but in some cases having a voucher to scan has been insisted upon.

-6. Visitors from the UK can now use their pink card driving license only and do not need to bring the paper document version.
+Visitors from the UK can now use their pink card UK driving license in USA and do not need to bring the paper document version.

 And that’s it!
-Enjoy your road trip!
+Enjoy your road trip and driving in America – it’s fun, I promise!
 Tag us on Instagram and let us know how you are getting on.